The Pillow Book “Makura no Soshi” Bamboo Paper Edition

 During the pandemic, we exchanged some ideas (still sketchy and secretive) and I am looking forward to taking the project further ahead.

-For now, “Makura no Sōshi” has the honour to mark the beginning of what I hope will be many works under the collaborative banner.
+For now, "Makura no Sōshi" honourably marks the beginning of what I hope will be a series of many works under the collaborative banner.

-Printed on 290 gsm Hahnemuelhe Bamboo paper.
+Printed on 290 gsm Hahnemuhle Bamboo paper.
 This paper is made from 90% bamboo fibre and 10% cotton fibre, making it highly sustainable.
-Its warm natural white tone, along with a light felt texture enhances Senju’s art in a wonderful way.
+Its warm natural white tone, along with a light felt texture wonderfully enhances Senju’s art.